asaid03/churn-prediction/DIARY.md

 Having completed the EDA, it gave insight into the structure of the data and relationships that existed.
 That allowed me to get an idea of what features may play an important role in predicting churn.
 That would help me with the next part of my development, building ML models and feature engineering.

+## Date: 10/11/24

+### Summary
+I have been preoccupied the last few days with assignments and didn't get to do as much work as I liked on my final year project, and now I need to catch up on my timeline.
+Today, I began my data preprocessing stage.
+I realised a mistake in my Explorative Data Analysis, where I deleted 11 rows of data because the total charge was missing.
+While this is partially correct, each data object has valuable information that can aid churn prediction modelling.
+To combat this, I utilised how long each customer stayed with the company and their monthly charge to manually compute the total charge.

+After this, I decided to investigate how to convert the data for ML mothe del best as some of the data was non-numerical, such as payment methods.
+This is where I then learnt about encoding data and the various types of encodings.
+Given my dataset, I utilised binary encoding for binary variables (e.g., Yes/No or Male/Female categories) and one-hot encoding for categorical variables with multiple unique values (such as PaymentMethod or InternetService).
+Overall today i have set a solid foundation for model training and will be moving on to normalisation/scaling next which is key for my first ML algo KNN.